|Did this page help you? Yes | No | Tell us about it...|

 Application server: Java App Server, Node.js App Server, PHP App Server, Rails App Server, Static Web Server

-Database server: MySQL
+Database server: Amazon RDS and MySQL

 Load balancer: Elastic Load Balancing, HAProxy